ChengTang62/Multitab-WF-Transformer/README.md

 </p>

 This repository contains the source code and datasets for our paper "Robust Multi-tab Website Fingerprinting Attacks in the Wild" (Published in IEEE S&P 2023).
-Furthermore, we release the code for other multi-tab website fingerprinting attacks.

 If you want to cite the library, you can use our [paper](https://www.computer.org/csdl/proceedings-article/sp/2023/933600b005/1NrbYpaG652).